thermal paper

 9. Near adhesives

 Experts recommend adhesives with starch, CMC, or PVA bases, as they are harmless to thermal paper.
 Alternatively, you could use double-sided self-adhesive tape on the backside of the thermal paper.
+But then, if you want to be on the safer side of these things, it is best to choose carbonless paper, which is an environment-friendly alternative.

 10. In dusty places